• Skip to primary navigation

 Instructions

-• BACON Start the bacon in a cold pan (lay out your strips on the pan before turning on the heat).
+• Start the bacon in a cold pan (lay out your strips on the pan before turning on the heat).
 Cook bacon over medium-high heat until crisp and brown.

-• BRUSSELS SPROUTS While the bacon is cooking, cut off the stem end of the Brussels sprouts and cut each in half from top to bottom.
-Heat up water in a large pan, place Brussels sprouts in water, bring to a boil and cook for 5 minutes.
+• Heat up water in a large pan, place Brussels sprouts in water, bring to a boil and cook for 5 minutes.
 Remove them from the pan and drain.

 • Remove bacon from the pan using a slotted spoon and cut it into ½-inch pieces.
 Keep the bacon fat in the pan and decrease the heat to low.

-• ONIONS and APPLES Add the onion to the bacon fat and cook them just until they turn semi-translucent, approximately 4 minutes.
-Add the salt and apples and continue to cook for another minute.
+• Add the onion to the bacon fat and cook them just until they turn semi-translucent, approximately 4 minutes.

 Nutrition Facts

-Creamy Brussels Sprouts with Bacon, Apples and Gorgonzola Cheese
+Creamy Brussels Sprouts and Bacon Casserole

-Amount Per Serving
+Amount per Serving

 % Daily Value*